CV example sales assistant

 Layout and design

-If appropriate, you could also use the colour code of the company you’re applying to; however, proceed with caution here, as very few employers want to see yellows and pinks on a CV.
+If appropriate, you could also use the colour code of the company you’re applying to; however, proceed with caution here, as very few employers want to see yellows and pinks on a CV or resume.

 Keep to a font size of 10 to 12 for normal text and up to 16 headings, so that recruiters can quickly find the information they’re looking for.
 The key word here is legibility.